genechk/projects-showcase/src/content/projects/02-dopomoha-kharkiv-crm.md

 goal:
   To provide a convenient way for volunteers to access and edit from various devices the database of aid seekers.

-  Create an interactive visualization of requests geography and provide an easy way to group and process requests via neighbourhood.
+  Create an interactive visualization of appeals geography and provide an easy way to group and process appeals via neighbourhood.
 delivered:
   [
-    'Developed a full-stack app that helps volunteers with trackng and processing incoming appeals for humanitarian aid', 'Developed the CRUD API for requests database access (Node.js + Express)', 'Developed and launched the Telegram chat-bot (Node.js + Grammy.js + Google Sheets API)', 'Developed and launched CRM for web and mobile access', 'Implemented custom authentication for volunteers via Google OAuth 2.0 and Passport',
+    'Developed a full-stack app that helps volunteers with trackng and processing incoming appeals for humanitarian aid', 'Developed the CRUD API for appeals database access (Node.js + Express)', 'Developed and launched the Telegram chat-bot (Node.js + Grammy.js + Google Sheets API)', 'Developed and launched CRM for web and mobile access', 'Implemented custom authentication for volunteers via Google OAuth 2.0 and Passport',